Wortley, West Riding of Yorkshire

 A parliamentary report of 1777 recorded local workhouses in operation at Wortley (for up to 35 inmates), Bradfield (60), and Ecclesfield (60).
 (Note that the Wortley referred to on this page lies between Sheffield and Barnsley, and should not be confused with the district in Leeds of the same name.)

-The Wortley workhouse was at Finkel Street to the south-west of the town in a row of cottages now known as Laundry Row.
+The Wortley workhouse was at Finkel (now Finkle) Street to the south-west of the Wortley, in a row of cottages now known as Laundry Row.

 Bradfield's workhouse, dating from about 1760, was in a row of houses on Towngate in Upper (or High) Bradfield.